-Professor Barkoczy is Professor of Law at Monash University and a member of the Innovation Investment Committee of Innovation and Science Australia.
+Professor Barkoczy is Professor of Law at Monash University and Chair of the Innovation Investment Committee of Industry Innovation and Science Australia.
 He lectures, researches and practises widely in the areas of taxation, superannuation and venture capital law.
 He consults with government and is an active researcher who has published many articles and books.
-Stephen has received numerous teaching awards, including the Monash Association of Students Outstanding Teaching Award for the Faculty of Law.